 What are teachers' perspectives of Qur’anic literacy?
 How do they think about and describe the relationship between Qur’anic literacy and school literacy?

-Because one of the most significant findings from earlier studies that looked at Qur’anic literacy has been the potential for skills transfer across multiple learning contexts (see Wagner, 1989).
-T, an aim of this study is to explore how we can understand the notion of skills transfer from the perspectives of students who are Quar’anic-literate.
+One of the most significant findings from earlier studies that looked at Qur’anic literacy has been the potential for skills transfer across multiple learning contexts (see Wagner, 1989).
+Therefore, an important aim of this study is to explore how we can understand the notion of skills transfer from the perspectives of students who are Quar’anic-literate.